 Let $\mathcal{M}$ be an electromagnetic spectral space modality associated with a marginal distribution $\mathbb{P}$ over a $d$-dimensional feature space $\mathcal{X} \subset \mathbb{R}^d$ and a label space $\mathcal{Y} \subset \mathbb{N}$.

-Given a $n$-face database $X = \{ \textbf{x}_i \}_{i=1}^{n} $, where $\textbf{x}_{i} \in \mathcal{X}$, and their corresponding $n$-identities $Y = \{ y_j \}_{j=1}^{n} $ ($y_j \in \mathcal{Y}$), a FR-model is defined as a parametric function $\mathcal{F}_{FR,\Theta}$ described by the random variables $X$ (feature space), $Y$ (label space) and deep learning model parameters $\Theta$, which extract features from a CNN
+Given a $n$-face database $X = \{ \textbf{x}_i \}_{i=1}^{n} $, where $\textbf{x}_{i} \in \mathcal{X}$, and their corresponding $n$-identities $Y = \{ y_j \}_{j=1}^{n} $ ($y_j \in \mathcal{Y}$), a FR-model is defined as a parametric function $\mathcal{F}_{FR,\Theta}$ described by the random variables $X$ (feature space), $Y$ (label space) and deep learning model parameters, $\Theta$, which extract features from a CNN.

-where $i,j \in [1,n]$.
+where, $i,j \in [1,n]$.

-Thus, the FR-model aims to train parameters { $\Theta$}, which increase the probability of correct recognition to 1, given the correct face is in gallery and probe.
+Thus, the FR-model aims to deduce parameters, { $\Theta$}, that increase the probability of correct recognition to 1, assuming that the correct face is in the gallery.
 More specifically, for all $k$-index identities $\in [1,n]$